DeCode: Decoupling Content and Delivery for Medical QA: Experiments

 \paragraph{Base LLMs.} We use OpenAI~o3~\cite{openai2025o3} as the primary base model and additionally evaluate GPT-5.2~\cite{openai2025gpt5.2}, Claude-Sonnet~4.5~\cite{anthropic2025claude45}, and DeepSeek~R1~\cite{deepseekr1} to assess generalization across model families.

-\paragraph{Comparison Methods.} We compare against: (i) \textbf{Zero-shot}, which directly prompts the base LLM using the conversation history; (ii) \textbf{MDAgents}~\citep{kim2024mdagents}, which recruits specialized experts based on query complexity and aggregates their responses; (iii) \textbf{KAMAC}~\citep{wu2025kamac}, which dynamically recruits experts during generation; and (iv) \textbf{MuSeR}~\citep{zhou2025muser}, which applies a self-refinement generation strategy.
-For KAMAC, the model selects the initial number of experts and the discussion is fixed to two rounds.
+\paragraph{Comparison Methods.} We compare against: (i) standard \textbf{Zero-shot} (ii) \textbf{Single Stage}, an improved baseline that compresses the four phases of DeCode into a single prompt; (iii) \textbf{MDAgents}~\citep{kim2024mdagents}, which recruits specialized experts based on query complexity and aggregates their responses; (iv) \textbf{KAMAC}~\citep{wu2025kamac}, which dynamically recruits experts during generation; and (v) \textbf{MuSeR}~\citep{zhou2025muser}, which applies a self-refinement generation strategy.
 For MuSeR, we use the authors’ self-refinement prompts at inference time, without model distillation or fine-tuning.
 A detailed cost and latency breakdown for all frameworks is included in the appendix.